 CENTER BEVEL RULE

 A steel rule blade where the cutting edge is centered in the middle of the thickness of the die blade.

 Steel rule in a die to cut up scrap in smaller pieces.

-- A die which incorporates both the features of steel rule die with male and female blanking elements.
+- A die that incorporates both the features of steel rule die with male and female blanking elements.
 Many times the perimeter of a die may be a steel rule blade and the cutouts can be male and female cutouts.
 The perimeter may not require close tolerance, but the cutouts may require close tolerance.
 In some cases, a male/female die is required to cut out intricate designs.

 - A die layout consisting of more than one box design – multiple cartons of different types in a single layout.

 Durable Dependable Tools provides contract die cutting to their customers whereby they perform their services on a contract basis for each job.

 In die cutting, the cutting head normally refers to the head of the cutting press into which a cutting die is mounted.

 This refers to the amount of pressure that a cutting press exerts in the downward stroke of the cutting press.
 The pressure is normally identified in tons of cutting pressure.
 Generally it takes about 500 pounds per lineal inch of blade to accomplish a clean die cut, but that figure varies according to the material being cut and other conditions.

 The surface against which the cutting die strikes after the die has penetrated the material being die cut.
 The cutting surface in the case of “into” cutting allows the die to slightly penetrate the cutting surface to create a clean cut and in the case of “onto” cutting the die strikes against or onto a hardened surface.